hanahmed05/power_outages/index.md

 The features used for prediction were carefully selected based on their relevance and availability at the time of prediction:
 - **TOTAL.REALGSP**: Total gross state product is a static economic indicator and a strong predictor of energy consumption.
 It is readily available for all states.
 - **POPPCT_UC**: The proportion of the population residing in urban clusters reflects urbanization levels, which significantly influence residential electricity usage.
+- **AREAPCT_UC**: The percentage of a state's land area represented by urban clusters provides a measure of the geographic balance between rural and urban regions.
+This feature captures the extent to which a state's land is dedicated to urbanization, which often correlates with infrastructure density and energy distribution networks.

 Features unavailable at the time of prediction, such as future consumption patterns or external economic changes, were excluded to ensure that the model aligns with realistic use cases.
 This approach ensures the predictions remain practical and deployable in real-world scenarios.